Taking apart pediatric cancer bit by bit

 Current funding:

 We aim to discover the origins of bone sarcomas and develop tumor models.
-Press: ALSF, CCRI, ORF (in German).
+Info/press: ALSF, CCRI, ORF (in German).

 St. Anna Kinderkrebsforschung

-We investigate the developmental origins of pediatric solid tumors and hematopoietic malginancies.
+We investigate the development of pediatric solid tumors and hematopoietic malginancies.

 Examples of past projects: